Teaching and Learning

 Students will produce extended writing in the majority of lessons

 Students will provide opportunities for clear, organised student writing.
 This could be formal essays, shorter paragraphs, redrafting of previous answers or equivalent.
-In subjects where this extended writing is less appropriate (such as maths, music or art) pupils produce extended tasks which practise key knowledge and processes.
+In subjects where this extended writing is less appropriate (such as maths, music or art) students produce extended tasks which practise key knowledge and processes.

 Teachers will provide exemplar work to the whole class, who then practise and redraft individually